wwang2/wulffnator/readme.md

-A mathematica notebook file to perform wulff construction
+A mathematica file to perform wulff construction